DevChalenger/React-table-package/README.md

   This prop is used for all data of the table

 - ##### dataTitle : [Array of String]

   This prop is used for the key and the the header of the table ( !Warning : the key must be the same of the key of the data defined in dataTable )

 - ##### tableTitle : [String]

-  This prop is used for define the title of the (is not required)
+  This prop is used for define the title of the table (is not required)

 - ##### rowsPerTable: [Number]

   This prop is used to define the rows for each page of the pagination

 - ##### range: [Number]
   This prop is used to define the number of each sibling pagination we can see
 - ##### selectEntries : [Boolean]